Kikuzero-GIT/win10script/README.md

 - Added Install Programs
 - Added Debloat Microsoft Store Apps

-## Modifications
+## Modifications (Some Changes)
-I encourage people to fork this project and comment out things they don't like!
-Here is a list of normal things people change:
+Some Few Changes

 - Uninstalling OneDrive (This is on in my script)
-- Installing Adobe, Chocolatey, Notepad++, MPC-HC, and 7-Zip
+- Installing Adobe, Chocolatey, Notepad++, VLC, and 7-Zip
+- Enable Defender (for some reason)

 Comment any thing you don't want out...
 Example: